nzwulfin/ansible-atomic/README.md

 # Creating an Atomic fleet using Ansible

 This is a blunt stick to create a set of Atomic hosts in a Kubernetes cluster from a Fedora 21 Server using Ansible.
 Docker is configured to use Flannel for container networking.
+I started with the eparis ansible kubernetes repo [https://github.com/eparis/kubernetes-ansible] as an example and there are some remnants of that code.
+I expect to change / remove most of that in the near future.

+Right now, I've used this for testing in a local KVM (virt-manager) environment and in EC2.

 ## To use this playbook: